K1LL3rEnd/Admin-finder/README.md

 ![](https://img.shields.io/badge/platform-linux%20%7C%20windows%20%7C%20osx-lightgrey.svg)

 * A script of easy way to find admin panel of a site written in Python3.
-The script actually bruteforce the possible directories and returns thea HTTP response code.
+The script actually bruteforce the possible directories and returns the HTTP response code.
 You can add your own directories by editing "admin_panels.txt" file.

 ## Installation & Usage